WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 80. What is Redux?
 Do you know any alternatives?

 - Redux is a library for managing the state of an application.
 It provides a central store to hold the state, and it uses actions and reducers to manage the state changes.
 Alternatives to Redux are Mobx , Apollo, and Unstated-next.

+## 81. What are the core priciples of Redux?

+- The core priciples of Redux are :

+  - The state of the application is stored in a single immutable state tree
+  - The state can only be modified by emitting an action, an object describing the change
+  - To specify how the state tree is transformed by actions , you write pure reducers